Total Ankle Replacement and Ankle Fusion Surgery

 Thank you for the new ankle.
 The physical therapy group at the office is awesome as is the entire staff there.
 I look forward to the coming months when all the therapy and hard work pays off as far as getting all the ligaments working as they need to.

-One of the most important issues to consider is selecting the right implant for the right patient.
-University Foot and Ankle Institute is one of the very few centers in the world to utilize all three of the leading ankle replacement options:
+Once we’ve decided ankle replacement is the best option for you, the next step is selecting the procedure and implant.
+UFAI is one of the very few centers in the world to utilize all three of the leading ankle replacement options:

 • The InBone Total Ankle Replacement system by Wright Medical

-• The STAR Ankle (Scandinavian Total Ankle Replacement) by Small Bone Innovations
+• The STAR Ankle (Scandinavian Total Ankle Replacement) by Stryker

 • The Infinity Ankle Replacement system by Wright Medical